simonhauck/MPI_NEAT/INSTALL.md

 #Execute a python script with
 mpiexec -n NUMBER_OF_CORES python -m mpi4py PATH_TO_SCRIPT/mpi_hello_world.py
  ```
-To use multiple machines/nodes, you have to create a machinefile or also called hostfile.
+To use multiple machines/nodes, you have to create a machinefile, also called hostfile.
 This file contains all the ip
 addresses of the nodes.
-This repository contains this file already, which should be changed accord to your needs.
+This repository contains this file already, which should be changed according to your needs.

-After that you can run your mpi code on all machines.
+After that you can run your MPI code on all machines.
 One important note: If you use mpi4py in a virtual environment and
 start the script with the python command as described above, the default python environment will be used on the nodes.
-In this case, there are not the dependencies installed and the program will throw an error.
+In this case, there are no dependencies installed and the program will throw an error.
 That's why the program must
 be started with the complete path to the python environment!
 ```shell script
 #Execute a python script on multiple machines